snorre-k/idrive-docker/README.md

 > [!WARNING]
-> Upgrading to version 3.9.0 of the iDrive client does not work correctly.
+> Upgrading to version 3.9.0 and following versions of the iDrive client does not work correctly.
 Please have a look at [Issue #26](/../../issues/26)

 # idrive-docker
 Run IDrive Linux Client in a docker container